vmiklos/vmexam/fit2json/README.md

 - take the activity name from a matching .meta.json file, if it's there

-- TODO include stats in the geojson, based on what gpsbabel provides in KML files
+- include stats in the geojson, based on what gpsbabel provides in KML files